 The drive to Abersoch itself took roughly 5 hours, but driving through Snowdonia was an enjoyable experience, and having landed down on a on a gloriously sunny and sandy Abersoch beach at around 3pm on a Sunday afternoon, I was soon questioning why I hadn’t made this trip sooner.

 Our band of 5 (we were joined by 2 more friends) stayed in north Wales from Sunday through till Wednesday and had a wonderful time.
 Great company and good weather obviously went a long way towards making this mini break so enjoyable, but so too did the 5 factors below.

-A road trip to north Wales for the beaches?
+A post pandemic summer road trip to north Wales for the beaches?
 Golden sands in Wales, really?
 You better believe it!

 Abersoch has a beautiful sandy beach which looks just incredible in the sunshine, and still rather nice even when the clouds roll in.
 It’s more than family friendly and the perfect place to build a castle or scoff an ice cream.